 It can be even more difficult having high arches when you’ve also got wide feet.
 Both of those can make it really tough to find the right shoes, and a bad fit can impact your running performance in a disastrous way.

-These are the best insoles we’ve found for wide feet.
-They’re wider than average in the toe box as well as throughout the foot.
+SOLE’s Active Wide insoles are the best option we’ve found for wide feet.
+They’re wider than average in the toe box as well as throughout the whole foot.

-Interestingly, you can choose between normal “wear molding”, in which the insole shapes to your foot after a few wears, or “heat molding”.
-Heat molding is said to be the quickest way to wear your insoles in, and it’s quite easy.
+Interestingly, you can choose between normal “wear molding”, in which the insole shapes to your foot after a few wears, or “heat molding.”
+Heat molding is said to be the quickest way to wear your insoles in.
+It’s a simple process of heating the insole slightly in the oven (not microwave), sliding them into your shoe, and then stepping in.

 Aside from their innovative molding method, these insoles are zero drop, have a nice deep heel cup, good pressure distribution, Polygiene antimicrobial tech, and firm, ergonomic heel support.